EnvisionDoc/device_connection_en/howto/device/manage/managing_products.md

 To manage products, you must have write access to the **Connectivity Management** service.
 If you don't have the access, contact your OU administrator to obtain the access.
 For more information about user access in EnOS, see [Policy, Roles, and Access](/docs/iam/en/latest/access_policy).

-## Enabling Dynamic Registration

-On the **Product Details** page, you can enable dynamic registration to support batch burning for devices of the same product model.
-With dynamic registration, you can batch burn the same productKey and productSecret to multiple devices, and these devices will be activated dynamically if they go online.

-1. In the EnOS Console, select **Device Management > Product**.

-2. In the table of created products, for the target product, click **View** to open the **Product Details** page.

-3. In the **Basic Information** table of the product, turn on the **Enable Dynamic Activation** switch.

 ## Viewing Logs

 On the **Product Details** page, you can view the logs of important behaviors of all the devices under the product.